The Harry and Jeanette Weinberg Foundation's Affordable Rental Housing Opportunities Initiative for Persons with Disabilities

 - Not have a criminal background that includes a lifetime sex offense registry requirement

 - Not have a criminal background that includes conviction of the production of methamphetamines in Federally-assisted property

 These criteria are subject to additions or modifications.
 This list should not be considered comprehensive or all-inclusive.
 Applicants are drawn from the Waiting List as units that meet their needs become available.

-As of February 2018 there are 20 Weinberg Apartments built and occupied, or leasing in the following counties: Dorchester, Harford, Montgomery, Prince George's, Somerset, and Wicomico.
-An additional 9 units are under construction or in the pipeline for construction in Anne Arundel, Baltimore and Montgomery counties.
+As of February 2020 there are 27 Weinberg Apartments built and occupied, or leasing in the following counties: Dorchester, Harford, Montgomery, Prince George's, Somerset, and Wicomico.
+An additional 6 units are under construction or in the pipeline for construction in Anne Arundel, Baltimore and Howard counties and Baltimore City.
 Additional units will be added to the pipeline over time.
 All vacancies are filled through the waitlist.